neoforged/Documentation/docs/datastorage/valueio.md

 }
 ```

 `Codec`s provide a list variant for data objects via `ValueOutput#list`.
 This takes in a key and some `Codec`, returning a `ValueOutput.TypedOutputList`.
-A `TypedOutputList` is the same as `ValueOutputList`, except it operates on the data object instead of using another value access.
-Elements can be added to the list via `TypedOutputList#add`.
+A `TypedOutputList` is the same as `ValueOutputList`, except it operates on the data object instead of using another value I/O. Elements can be added to the list via `TypedOutputList#add`.
 Then, similarly, the list can then be read using `ValueInput#list` or `listOrEmpty`, returning a `TypedValueInput`.

 :::note
 The main difference between a `TypedValueOutput` / `TypedValueInput` and a `Codec#listOf` is how errors are handled.
 For a `Codec#listOf`, a failed entry will result in the entire object being marked as an error `DataResult`.
-Meanwhile, a typed value access handles the error typically through a `ProblemReporter`.
-In vanilla, `Codec#listOf` provides more flexibility since `ProblemReporter`s are specified when creating the value access.
-However, custom value access usage can implement either depending on the use case.
+Meanwhile, a typed value I/O handles the error typically through a `ProblemReporter`.
+In vanilla, `Codec#listOf` provides more flexibility since `ProblemReporter`s are specified when creating the value I/O. However, custom value I/O usage can implement either depending on the use case.
 :::

 ```java